DNTM2802/players-reputation-management-oauth2/README.md

 ```
 The above commands create a Python virtual environment, install the requirements in it,  run the project in the port 8000.
 You can access the OAuth2-Resource Server web interface in http://127.0.0.1:8000.

 When the server is started, an empty SQLite database is created.
-To populate the database with test players, an admin user and the OAuth2.0 appllication, you can run the below commands:
+To create the tables and populate the database with test players, an admin user and the OAuth2.0 appllication, you can run the below commands:
 ```
+python3 manage.py migrate
 python3 manage.py loaddata fixtures/player.json --app accounts.player
 python3 manage.py loaddata fixtures/application.json --app oauth2_provider.application
 ```